wmfox3/django-skel/README.md

 is heavily opinionated in terms of services and tools--but I think the tradeoff is worthwhile.

 Docs
 ====

-The full project documentation is hosted at RTFD: http://django-skel.rtfd.org/.
+The original project documentation is hosted at RTFD: http://django-skel.rtfd.org/.
-They are continuously updated to reflect changes and information about the project, so be sure to read them before using this boilerplate.

 Install
 =======